 The Book of Mormon creators Trey Parker, Matt Stone and Robert Lopez have opened up about their new Broadway musical, saying the production's main purpose is not to shock and offend.

-"We wanted to make this not just cynical and Mormon bashing, but hopeful and happy, because to me that’s what musicals are about," Parker told the New York Times, adding that he’s a fan of Wicked and Jersey Boys.
+"We wanted to make this not just cynical and Mormon bashing, but hopeful and happy, because to me that’s what musicals are about," Parker told the New York Times

 The story centers around two very different Mormon missionaries who journey to Uganda, where dire conditions force them to question their faith.
 Parker’s co-director Casey Nicholaw described the tone as "wrong in a good way."